Welcome

 WINIFRED pink grandiflora, like 'Queen Elizabeth' with holding power SOLD OUT

-WOMEN IN MILITARY very free blooming red shrub, one of Paul's best SOLD OUT
+WOMEN IN MILITARY very free blooming red shrub, one of Paul's best

 ZENAITTA superb orange-red polyantha for exhibition and garden